nest/nestml/doc/sphinx-apidoc/index.rst

 Welcome to the NESTML documentation
 ===================================

-Welcome to the documentation for NESTML and PyNESTML.

 NESTML is a domain-specific language that supports the specification of neuron models in a precise and concise syntax, based on the syntax of Python.
 Model equations can either be given as a simple string of mathematical notation or as an algorithm written in the built-in procedural language.
 The equations are analyzed by the associated toolchain, written in Python, to compute an exact solution if possible or use an appropriate numeric solver otherwise.

 .. toctree::